 It is important that you access the ROAP to add/update points of contact and confirm the information in the participant list; as well as to indicate if you will choose the low-volume opt-out option, if you are eligible.

-To register for ROAP, you will need your Model ID, Taxpayer Identification Number (TIN) or CMS Certification Number (CCN), first name, last name, and email address of the designated primary contact in the appropriate fields.
+To register for ROAP, you will need your Model ID, Taxpayer Identification Number (TIN) for physician group practices including freestanding radiation therapy centers (PGPs) or CMS Certification Number (CCN) for Hospital Outpatient Departments (HOPDs), first name, last name, and email address of the designated Primary contact in the appropriate fields.
 For more information, please visit the ROAP login page.

 The RO Model Secure Data Portal